Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-technical-spec.md

 digest based on BIP143.
 Revisions were made to account for non-Segwit deployment.

+### REQ-7 Difficulty adjustement in case of hashrate drop

+In case the MTP of the tip of the chain is 12h or more after the MTP 6 block before the tip, the proof of work target is increased by a quarter, or 25%, which corresponds to a difficulty reduction of 20% .

+RATIONALE: The hashrate supporting the chain is dependent on market price and hard to predict.
+In order to make sure the chain remains viable no matter what difficulty needs to adjust down in case of abrupt hashrate drop.

 ### REQ-DISABLE (disable fork by setting fork time to 0)